sfuller2/myrepo/README.md

 # myrepo
-testing
+testing \n
-A line I am adding now
+A line I am adding now \n
-A new line added from RStudio
+A new line added from RStudio \n